 Lawyers Urge Uniformity in Courts’ Pandemic Response

+Remote technology use and pandemic safety measures lack uniformity across California courts, Tuesday’s state legislative hearing revealed.

-(CN) – Legal aid attorneys urged California lawmakers on Tuesday Feb.
-23 to impose uniformity on state courts trying to operate in the midst of a pandemic, favoring rules that promote technology to resolve cases over in-person hearings, and consistent health and safety guidelines for the state’s 58 trial courts.
+(CN) — Legal aid attorneys urged California lawmakers on Tuesday to impose uniformity on state courts trying to operate in the pandemic, favoring rules that promote technology to resolve cases over in-person hearings, and consistent health and safety guidelines for the state’s 58 trial courts.

 The lawyers said their experiences have differed wildly in various courtrooms throughout the state.
 One court allows remote appearances, while in another court, a judge insists that all parties show up in-person.
 One court waives expensive call-in fees, while another does not.

-“Whether a person has to appear in person or can call in may depend on a judicial officer’s preference and interest in learning the technology,” Bay Area Legal Aid Executive Director Genevieve Richardson told lawmakers at a judiciary committee hearing hosted by both legislative houses on how the courts can recover from the Covid-19 has affected the courts, and how they can recover.
+“Whether a person has to appear in person or can call in may depend on a judicial officer’s preference and interest in learning the technology,” Genevieve Richardson, executive director of Bay Area Legal Aid, executive director of Bay Area Legal Aid, told lawmakers at a judiciary committee hearing hosted by both legislative houses on how the courts can recover from the disruptions caused by Covid-19.

 While most courts have shifted operations either entirely or at least partially online, Richardson said some continue to require litigants and attorneys to crowd into courtrooms for routine matters.